asimihsan/notes/[article] going faster with python.md

 There are many problems with statement, the first being: how fast?
-The best way to achieve performance requirements is to associate it with precise, quantifiable, and measureable metrics [@williams2002five].
+The best way to achieve performance requirements is to associate it with precise, quantifiable, and measureable metrics [@williams2002five, page 2].
 In this case examples would be:

 -   "the time to first byte (TTFB) for the software service will be 200ms for 95% of all requests", or
 -   "CPU usage will never exceed 65%"